Guidelines for Practicing During a Pandemic

 Although some states specifically regulate the process for informed consent in telemedicine, there are a number of general factors a physician should consider when obtaining that consent, such as the nature of the patient’s condition, confidentiality, and the technological capabilities necessary.

+Preview A Comprehensive Approach to Physician Wellness on YouTube.
 In this video, Senior Risk Resource Advisor Mallory Earley discusses the process for obtaining informed consent when practicing telemedicine.
-Watch the video on YouTube.

 Download and adapt the sample form, Telehealth Informed Consent Form During COVID-19 Pandemic, also available at ProAssurance.com/SampleForms.